RhetTbull/osxphotos/README.md

                                 creation time
 {created.mon}                   Month abbreviation in the user's locale of
-                                the file creation time {created.doy}                   3-digit day of year (e.g Julian day) of file creation time, starting from 1 (zero padded) {modified.date}                 Photo's modification date in ISO format,
+                                the file creation time {created.dd}                    2-digit day of the month (zero padded) of file creation time {created.doy}                   3-digit day of year (e.g Julian day) of file creation time, starting from 1 (zero padded) {modified.date}                 Photo's modification date in ISO format,